 In conclusion, there are many different types of mulch that can be used for raspberry plants.

-As I said it, the best mulch for raspberry plants will depend on the climate, the type of soil, and the preferences of the gardener.
+However, and as I said it, the best mulch for raspberry plants will depend on the climate, the type of soil, and the preferences of the gardener.

-To be honest, I stand by saying that you need to stay away from non-organic mulch.
+Another important point, and to be honest, I stand by saying that you need to stay away from non-organic mulch.

 Plastic and inorganic mulches are not good for your garden, so why even bother with these.
 Stay with organic mulch and you’ll get zero bad surprises.